Published: Aug 27, 2021Time to read: 8mins Category: Compensation

 1. Expensive Data Entry Errors

+There’s no question that human intervention increases the potential for error.
+People make mistakes—it’s bound to happen sometimes.
 Organizations typically rely on multiple managers in the compensation planning process.
-This, in turn, multiplies the opportunities for error and negatively impacts productivity and financial risk.
+This, in turn, multiplies the opportunities for error.
+It even negatively impacts productivity and increases financial risk.

 - Applying or changing formulas incorrectly